tidyverse/tidyverse.org/content/articles/2019-09-devtools-2.2.0.markdown

 simplify and expedite common tasks.
 [R Packages] is a book based around this workflow.

-Apart from the new features mentined below this release also contains a number of smaller changes and bug fixes.
+Apart from the new features mentioned below this release also contains a number of smaller changes and bug fixes.
 As always a complete list of all the changes is available in the package [Changelog](https://devtools.r-lib.org/news/index.html).